College basketball season is about tip off in a pandemic. Here’s what you need to know.

 Who are the top teams?

-Gonzaga is the preseason No. 1 team, according to the Associated Press poll.
+Among the men, Gonzaga is the preseason No. 1 team, according to the Associated Press poll.
 The next four are Baylor, Villanova, Virginia and Iowa.

+On the women’s side, South Carolina is No. 1, followed by Stanford, Connecticut, Baylor and Louisville.
+Maryland checked in at No. 12.
+Baylor is still the defending women’s champion after topping Notre Dame in the 2019 title game.

 Are teams practicing?

-Yes, practice officially began Oct.
-14. Schools have 42 days to conduct a maximum of 30 practices, during which time players are permitted to work out 20 hours per week, four hours per day and must have one off day.
+Yes; practice began Oct.
+14. Schools have 42 days to conduct a maximum of 30 practices, during which time players are permitted to work out 20 hours per week, four hours per day, and must have one day off.

 The council also approved a transition period from Sept.
-21 through Oct.
+21 to Oct.
 13 when teams were allowed to participate in strength and conditioning, basketball-related meetings and skill instruction for a maximum of 12 hours per week, with an eight-hour cap on instruction.

-Are there any teams/conferences not playing?
+Are there any teams or conferences not playing?

-The Ivy League last week became the first conference to announce it would not play winter sports, leaving the eight men’s and women’s basketball teams without a season.
-Also Bethune-Cookman from the MEAC announced it would not be participating in winter sports.
+The Ivy League last week became the first conference to announce it would not play winter sports, leaving its eight men’s and women’s basketball teams without a season.
+Also Bethune-Cookman of the MEAC announced it would not be participating in winter sports.

 The pandemic has forced roughly two dozen other schools, including Seton Hall and Connecticut, to pause basketball operations because of positive tests and contact tracing.